aws-samples/serverless-stream-processing-at-scale/2_Enrich/README.md

 1. You should see two folders: **de-identified** and **enriched**.
 In each of these folders, you will see the de-identified data and the data enriched with device metadata respectively.
 These files were PUT here by Kinesis Firehose.

 	Kinesis Firehose batches incoming messages into files according to buffer size (MB) or time threshold (s), whichever is reached first.
-In this case, we chose to post a new batch file to S3 every 1 MB of data or every 60 seconds (1 minute).
+In this case, we chose to post a new batch file to S3 every 1 MB of data or every 60 seconds.

 	Kinesis Firehose also PUTs the data into S3 in the following datetime file structure: `year/month/day/hour/`, so you will need to click into several folders before reaching the data file(s).